 What to expect?The postoperative effects of the procedure depend on the severity of the periodontal disease, the number of teeth affected, and the amount of tartar.

 Your teeth may become sensitive after the procedure, which is normal.
 This is because the tartar no longer covers and isolates the roots.

 The discomfort and pain are usually temporary and will subside gradually after 1-2 weeks.

 After one to two months, you will notice an improvement in the health of your gums.
 Your gums will return to their natural color (pink) and will no longer bleed when you brush or eat.
 The swelling will also disappear, which may make you think your gums have shrunk.
 In fact, a slight receding of the gums after the procedure is a good sign of healing.

 When is surgery necessary?

 There are also surgical techniques that promote the regeneration of destroyed periodontal tissues.
-In addition to stopping the progression of periodontal disease, they can restore esthetics.
+The bone can then be rebuilt, which may not be possible with a deep cleaning.

 - Bacteremia following scaling and root planing: A clinico-microbiological study https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3917200/